anodyne/docs/addons/genres.md

 A properly formatted genre add-on should have the following:

-- An `assets` directory that contains all of the rank set images, organized exactly how you want them organized
+- An `ranks` directory that contains all of the rank set images, organized exactly how you want them organized
 - An `Addon.php` file that extends the `Nova\Addons\Genre` class

 If you create a genre add-on from Nova, it will create the proper folder structure for you.